ryedin/site/_monitoring/notifications.md

 The AWS ECS service had trouble finding an available server instance on which to run one of your containers.
 This can be a transient error, but seeing it repeatedly can indicated that your deployment is memory- or port-constrained.

-To solve this problem you can either manually scale your Rack using the `convox rack scale` command, or enable Rack autoscaling with the command `convox params set Autoscale=Yes`.
+To solve this problem you can either manually scale your Rack using the `convox rack scale` command, or enable Rack autoscaling with the command `convox rack params set Autoscale=Yes`.

 #### [*example-rack*] Rack in steady state